github/docs/content/code-security/codeql-cli/codeql-cli-manual/execute-language-server.md

 #### `--search-path=<dir>[:<dir>...]`

-This works like the similar option to [codeql query compile](/code-security/codeql-cli/codeql-cli-manual/query-compile) (q.v.).
+This works like the similar option to "[codeql query compile](/code-security/codeql-cli/codeql-cli-manual/query-compile)" (q.v.).

 There are no `--additional-packs` or `--library-path` options, as the corresponding values are provided online by the IDE extension through